zYxDevs/AutoProtecc-Userbot/readme.md

 <br>

 **This will totally work.
-If you want to test the bot yourself by deploying it and come to [@autowaifutester](https://t.me/autowaifutester) and spam like hell.**
+If you want to test the bot yourself by deploying it and come to [Official AutoProtecc Group](https://t.me/AutoProtecc) and spam like hell.**

 #### Deploy to heroku.
 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/zYxDevs/AutoProtecc-Userbot)